yhinai/CBNS/README.md

 # CBNS

-The source code is used to bulid CBNS Calculator website, available at http://cbns-calculator.herokuapp.com/.
+The source code of this project is used to build CBNS Calculator website, available at http://cbns-calculator.herokuapp.com/.